-The event will present the latest scientific assessments of NDCs, highlighting gaps between current pledges and the pathways needed to limit global warming to 1.5°C. It will also examine the social dimensions of climate policy, drawing on insights from social science research and practical experiences.
-Discussions will focus on how the gap toward 1.5°C can be narrowed while at the same time considering development objectives and social inequalities.
+The event presented the latest scientific assessments of NDCs, highlighting gaps between current pledges and the pathways needed to limit global warming to 1.5°C. It will also examine the social dimensions of climate policy, drawing on insights from social science research and practical experiences.
+Discussions focused on how the gap toward 1.5°C can be narrowed while at the same time considering development objectives and social inequalities.

-An interactive format using Mentimeter will invite participants to share perspectives and reflect on what has worked, and what hasn’t, in aligning climate ambition with inclusive development.
-Speakers from research institutions, government bodies, civil society, and negotiators from both the Global North and South will contribute to a rich dialogue aimed at informing more holistic and effective NDCs.
+An interactive format using Mentimeter invited participants to share perspectives and reflect on what has worked, and what hasn’t, in aligning climate ambition with inclusive development.
+Speakers from research institutions, government bodies, civil society, and negotiators from both the Global North and South contributed to a rich dialogue aimed at informing more holistic and effective NDCs.

-This event will be co-hosted by NewClimate Institute, Climate Analytics and the German Institute for Sustainable Development (IDOS).
+This event was co-hosted by NewClimate Institute, Climate Analytics and the German Institute for Sustainable Development (IDOS).

 COP30: Press conference - Climate Change Performance Index (CCPI) 2026